acostoss/yourhusbando/README.md

-# yourwaifu
+# yourhusbando

-A twitter bot that will respond to mentions with a randomly picked person, which resembles your perfect waifu material
+A twitter bot that will respond to mentions with a randomly picked person, which resembles your perfect husbando material

 ## Usage

-`ruby waifu.rb`
+`ruby husbando.rb`

 ## Setup